Defent/DMS_Exile/README.md

 * Decreased default amount of money/respect gain on AI kills (Used to be 100 poptabs and 25 respect, it is now 50 poptabs and 10 respect)
 * Define functions in config.cpp.
 This resulted in ALL FILES being changed to some degree.
 * Fixed spawning Binocs and Rangefinders/Designators on AI.

+## Previous Test Branch Changes:

+### "March 1, 2016" Test Branch
+#### List Of new Config values:

+		DMS_SpawnMissions_Scheduled
+		DMS_AI_WP_Radius_heli
+		DMS_AI_WP_Radius_heli
+		DMS_RHeli_Height
+		DMS_RHeli_MinDistFromDrop
+		DMS_RHeli_MaxDistFromDrop
+		DMS_RHeli_MinDistFromPlayers
+		DMS_RareLootAmount
+		DMS_ReinforcementHelis

+#### April 20, 2016 (5:45 PM CST-America, RC):
+* The new "DMS_fnc_FindSafePos_InRange" function will ignore the config "DMS_UsePredefinedMissionLocations".
+* Disable simulation on objects imported from M3Editor.
+(Thanks to [second_coming](http://www.exilemod.com/profile/60-second_coming/) for the tip)

+#### April 15, 2016 (8:45 PM CST-America, RC):
+* Fixed an issue where static weapons would always be destroyed, ignoring other configs.
+Thanks to [second_coming](http://www.exilemod.com/profile/60-second_coming/)!

+#### April 15, 2016 (9:30 AM CST-America, RC):
+* Fixed script error in OnKilled EH when handling a used AI vehicle.

+#### April 14, 2016 (9:20 PM CST-America, RC):
+* Fix script error with saltflats.
+* "DMS_fnc_AddMissionToMonitor" will no longer convert given AI parameters to a list of objects, so you can now add other units to the mission (within the same group) without much issue.
+* Micro-optimizations here and there.
+* Fixed an issue with DMS_fnc_GetAllUnits such that it would return an empty list if given a list of AI objects.
+* You can now set the maximum limit of paratrooper reinforcements.
+* The pilot of the reinforcement heli should now fly away properly if configured to do so.
+* Updated group reinforcement manager for compatibility with latest syntax for paratrooper reinforcements (NOTE: UNTESTED).

+#### March 31, 2016 (6:00 PM CST-America):
+* You can now use "setVariable" to define individually on an AI vehicle its "DMS_DestructionChance".
+EG: ```_vehicle setVariable ["DMS_DestructionChance",100];``` to always destroy a vehicle when its crew is dead.
+* "DMS_DestructionChance" values are defaulted to "DMS_AI_destroyStaticWeapon_chance" or "DMS_AI_destroyVehicleChance" for static or regular vehicles, respectively.
+* Optimization + code cleanup for "DMS_fnc_SpawnHeliReinforcement".

+#### March 25, 2016 (6:00 PM CST-America):
+* **NEW CONFIG VALUES:**

+		DMS_AI_WP_Radius_heli
+		DMS_AI_WP_Radius_heli
+		DMS_RHeli_Height
+		DMS_RHeli_MinDistFromDrop
+		DMS_RHeli_MaxDistFromDrop
+		DMS_RHeli_MinDistFromPlayers
+		DMS_RareLootAmount
+		DMS_ReinforcementHelis
+* DMS Version is set in the "config.cpp", and grabbed in pre-init.
+* You can now define how much rare loot to spawn.
+* Limit # of attempts in "DMS_fnc_FindSafePos" to 5000.
+* New function: DMS_fnc_FindSafePos_InRange; Uses "DMS_fnc_FindSafePos" and edits some variables to return a "safe" position within a certain area.
+* New function: DMS_fnc_GetEmptySeats; Returns all empty seats in a vehicle.
+Not used by DMS, I thought I needed it and I realized I didn't afterwards.
+* New function: DMS_fnc_HeliParatroopers_Monitor; Monitors helis/aircraft spawned for paratroopers. **NOT YET COMPLETE**
+* New function: DMS_fnc_SpawnHeliReinforcement; Spawns a heli/aircraft with paratroopers for reinforcement. **NOT YET COMPLETE**
+* New group reinforcement type: "heli_troopers".
+Changes most likely to come.
+* You can now choose whether or not to destroy or simply unlock a used AI vehicle (with a random percentage chance).
+* Slight optimizations here and there (more to come).

+#### March 1, 2016 (12:30 AM CST-America):
+* Initial Test Branch commit
+* **NEW CONFIG VALUE:** DMS_SpawnMissions_Scheduled
+* Several optimizations (mostly due to the new scripting commands introduced in 1.56)
+* You can now spawn missions in scheduled environment.

+### End "March 1, 2016" Test Branch